troynim/CSCI202_DynamicWeb/CSCI202_Examples/js_array/README.md

-Example of Simple Math using JS
+Example of simple math & array using JS

 The first involves variables with defined values.